-The calculation has been carried out using Natural England's methodology published in June 20201.
+The calculation has been carried out using Natural England's methodology published in March 2022.
 This document provides a breakdown of the nutrient budget by site allocated within the Local Plan together with an overview of those assumptions made in the Council's calculation.
+Those site allocations already in receipt of full planning permission are excluded from the nutrient budget.